 Give the other side of the tree a lighter green color.
 Draw another small (almost square) rectangle below the 2 shapes and give it a brown fill.
 Move this shape right below the 2 triangles of the tree, and make sure it's nicely centered.
-Normally you should get visual clues to do this without using the aligning tools (see image above).
-Group all the shapes together by hitting Cmd/Ctrl + g, and move the tree onto the horizon guide.
+Normally you should get visual clues to do this without using the align tools (see image below).
+Group all the shapes together by hitting Cmd/Ctrl + G, and move the tree onto the horizon guide.

 Since we'll be adding more than one of these trees in our illustration, it's a smart thing to create a Symbol of the tree.
 To do this, simply drag the object into the Symbols panel.
 In the window that appears, enter a name e.g. Pine tree and leave the other settings as they are.

 Now you can add pine trees into your landscape by dragging the symbol out of the panel onto the canvas.
 You can scale the tree, or reflect it if you like.
 You can have a look at the main image of the illustration at the beginning of my article.